nguyentrikhang04/Blog-Web/README.md

 # Blog-Web
-This project combine Java and frontend languages: HTML, CSS.
+This project combine Java and frontend languages: HTML, CSS and the code runs in Intellij IDE